 There was one other, very strange lady.
 I couldn’t see much of her, as she seemed buried in a book, oblivious to the world. 😛

-By the bye, Dr Sandroussi was not the only specialist attending that morning, their was a lady specialist looking after her own patients.
+By the bye, Dr Sandroussi was not the only specialist attending that morning, there was a lady specialist looking after her own patients.

 Plonking herself down in the nearest free seat, she proceeded to enter her details, still yakking, and I wondered at her dexterity, and I also wondered how on earth she could write.
 I’ve noticed how the young hold pens/pencils these days, and it’s no wonder what they write is totally illegible.; but this Miss Rude takes the cake.

 I must admit I was quite fascinated; the right thumb seemed to be stuck up into space; the index, and middle fingers, were wrapped around the barrel, and the pointy bit, was somehow resting, on the tip of her little finger.
 I suppose Isobel could understand it as she accepted it; then again Isobel doesn’t hold her pen correctly either.

 It makes me wonder, if this is the fault of being brought up using ball point pens.
 I remember clearly when being taught to write, dipping my pen into the inkwell/pot, taking pen to paper, and trying my damnedest not to get the ink all over my fingers and failing miserably.